Components of BOSH

 - The IaaS provides the Director with information (IP addresses and IDs) the Agent on the VM needs to configure the VM.

-- The Director updates the Registry with the configuration information for the VM.
+- The Director uses CPI to update the Registry with the configuration information for the VM.

 - The Agent running on the VM requests the configuration information for the VM from the Registry.